Apollon77/ioBroker.tuya/README.md

 ## Changelog

 ### 3.0.0 (2019-09-03)
-* (Apollon77) Switch from AnyProxy to mitm ... hopefully get SSL-Proxy working again
+* (Apollon77) Switch from AnyProxy to mitm ... hopefully get SSL-Proxy working again.
+Important: The Proxy is called "NodeMITMProxyCA"!

 ### 2.0.4 (2019-08-01)
 * (Apollon77) New schemas added